AudioCrafter/Bobi-yt-dlp/README.md

-### As I alredy said, this project uses yt-dlp and ffmpeg.
+### this project uses yt-dlp and ffmpeg.
 I do not have any rights on those programs, and you can download them from the official sites:

 yt-dlp: [Here](https://github.com/yt-dlp/yt-dlp)